LOVE ASTEROIDS

 the deep emotional knowing

 Psyche in Cancer bonds through emotional memory.
-Your soul-level intimacy runs through family, through shared grief, through the person who remembers the version of you that no one else met.
-Your bonds are unusually durable.
-The shadow is bonds that mistake familiarity for soul connection, where you stay because the person is part of your memory rather than because they meet your present self.
+Soul-level intimacy may run through family, shared grief, or the person who remembers a version of you that few others met.
+The shadow is mistaking familiarity for soul connection, where you stay because the person is part of your memory rather than because they meet your present self.
 Learn the difference.

 Read the full guide →